Raav-Paul/taiwanese-credit-risk-analysis/README.md

 This project analyzes credit card default risk using the [UCI Taiwanese Credit Card Default Dataset](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients).

-The objective is to build an interpretable credit risk monitoring framework that converts repayment behavior into actionable risk segments for early default detection.
+The objective is to build an interpretable credit risk monitoring framework that converts repayment behavior into actionable risk segments for early default detection and loss mitigation.

-The workflow follows a structured pipeline that moves from raw transactional data > cleaned staging table > data profiling >  BI dashboards.
+The workflow follows a structured pipeline that moves from: raw transactional data > cleaned staging table > data profiling >  BI dashboards.

+### Historical Context: Taiwan's 2005 Double-Card Crisis

+This dataset captures credit card behavior during Taiwan's 2005 card debt crisis, when more than 400,000 cardholders became unable to repay their debts due to predatory lending practices and a lack of regulatory oversight.
+Banks over-issued cards to unqualified applicants, including students without jobs, while cardholders over-extended themselves at 17-20% interest rates.

 --------------------------------------------------